RoyMBull/RB_Project_Showcase/RB_GitHub_Projects/C and C++ Projects/README.md

       to: Install a variety of compilers you may need, Execute different code in the directory of he program, Open a file, read a file, write to a file via the terminal with whitespaces with a save option allowing you to write code on the fly and save it to a desired file, as well as a manual for the program.

+(POS):
+      This program simulates a POS system at restaurants.